Home Insights Search & Content

 What Is the Difference Between E-E-A-T and Domain Authority?

 Domain Authority and E-E-A-T are frequently conflated, but they measure fundamentally different things.
-Domain Authority (DA) is a proprietary metric developed by Moz — a score from 0 to 100 that predicts how likely a domain is to rank in search results, based primarily on the quality and quantity of its inbound links.
-It is a third-party metric.
-Google does not use it, and it does not appear in any Google documentation.
-E-E-A-T, by contrast, is Google’s own framework for evaluating content quality, and it encompasses dimensions that link metrics cannot capture — including first-hand experience, author credentials, and the transparency of the organisation publishing the content.
+Domain Authority (DA) is a proprietary metric developed by Moz a score from 0 to 100 that predicts how likely a domain is to rank in search results, based primarily on the quality and quantity of its inbound links.
+For anyone trying to understand what is EEAT, it is important to distinguish that DA is a third-party link-based metric, whereas E-E-A-T is a Google-defined framework focused on content quality and credibility.

 Dimension E-E-A-T Domain Authority